-Enter detailed explanation of how you came up with the fringe benefits costs.
+Enter a detailed explanation of how the fringe benefit costs were derived and allocated to the MCSAP project.

 Fringe benefits are a summation of the actual fringe benefits per employee and include Retirement, Social Security (FICA, Medicare), Workers Compensation Insurance, Unemployment Compensation Insurance, Health and Dental Insurance, Pre-Retirement Death Benefit, Accidental Death Benefit (LEOs only).
 The table below provides a detailed breakdown of the various fringe benefits.
 Fringe benefits for Step/Promotions Increases exclude Health, Dental, Life, and Long-Term Disability Insurance.
 The specific amount of the fringe benefits for each MCSAP-funded employee will be included in each voucher based on the exact costs.
+All costs are necessary, reasonable, and allocable.

-Fringe Benefit Rates for State Fiscal 2018 are anticipated to increase to 47.00% for Law Enforcement Officers and to 37.00% for Non-Law Enforcement.
+Fringe Benefit Rates for State Fiscal 2019 are anticipated to increase to 47.00% for Law Enforcement Officers and to 38.40% for Non-Law Enforcement.
 This request includes the projected increases.
-The Overtime Fringe rate is calculated at 30.39% since it only includes "percentage based" benefits.
-The chart below represents Fringe Benefits for State Fiscal Year 2017.
+The chart below represents possible Fringe Benefits for State Fiscal Year 2019; however actual costs will be included in reimbursement requests.
+The fringe rate for the Step/ Promotion increase is lower due to the fact that fringe would only be calculated on fringe items which are based on a percentage of salary (not on ALL fringe items).

 Fringe Benefits (State FY 2017 with FY 2018 Retirement Rates) LEO Non-LEO

-Retirement (including insurance surcharge) 21.34% 18.91%
+Retirement (including insurance surcharge) 22.34% 18.91%

 Incidental Death 0.20% 0.15%

 Accidental Death 0.20% 0.00%

-Workers Comp 4.60% 0.35%
+Workers Comp 5.00% 0.08%

 Unemployment 0.00% 0.00%

-Health Insurance 11.01% 11.01%
+Health Insurance 11.28% 11.28%

 Dental Insurance 0.26% 0.26%

 Life Insurance 0.01% 0.01%

 Long Term Disability Insurance 0.06% 0.06%

 Social Security 6.20% 6.20%

 Medicare 1.45% 1.45%

-Total 45.33% 38.40%
+Total 47.00% 38.40%

-4 - Travel
+Part 4 Section 4 - Travel